 Picture this: your imagination is a match…and you need to light it.

-There are a number of different methods of setting a match ablaze.
+There are a number of different methods of setting a match ablaze and come up with story ideas.
 You can swipe it on the ground, against a rough surface, use your own nail, or even light it with another match that’s already burning.

 But the best (and easiest) way?
 Striking it against the matchbox it came in.
 That’s what it’s for, after all.

-Here are the creative writing prompts we have for you:
+Here are the best writing prompts we have for you:

 - Fantasy Writing Prompts